Bedside Report

 Consider a team-care model.
 Assign a nurse and one or more aides as a team to care for a group of patients.
 With a team, it is more likely someone will be available to meet patient needs.

 With creativity, you can take advantage of the benefits of bedside report for patients and staff.
-As result, patients will have a better hospital experience, and your HCAHPS scores will improve too.
+As a result, patients will have a better hospital experience, and your HCAHPS scores will improve too.

 More Topics